‘Roseanne’ Spoilers Reveal What To Expect In The Final Episodes

 Meanwhile, the Roseanne season finale will feature the Conner family dealing with a major storm that hits the town of Lanford.
 However, the storm is said to be a possible “blessing in disguise” for Dan and his wife.
 Darlene (Sara Gilbert) may also have a surprising reversal of fortune when she rediscovers her first love, which is writing.

 Roseanne fans will also see a plethora of guest stars in the final episodes.
-Viewers will see James Pickens Jr. back as Chuck, Sandra Bernhard will return as Nancy, Natalie West reprises her role as Crystal, and Estelle Parson will also be back for more as Bev Harris.
+Viewers will see James Pickens, Jr. back as Chuck, Sandra Bernhard will return as Nancy, Natalie West reprises her role as Crystal, and Estelle Parson will also be back for more as Bev Harris.
 Actor Christopher Lloyd will also guest star as Bev’s boyfriend.

 Roseanne currently airs on Tuesday nights at 8 p.m. on ABC.